rafaelstjf/Tomato_Brusher/README.md

 ## Known issues

-I developed this script to do some research for a project in my master's degree course, as the webscraping isn't the main focus of the project It didn't go throught a bug hunt.
+I developed this script to do some research for a project in my master's degree course.
+As the webscraping isn't the main focus of the project, it didn't go throught a bug hunt.
 Some of the bugs I noticed are:

 1 - There is a problem that the last movie in the movie list isn't added to the list of urls.